wgottwalt/gnu_modula2_playground/README.md

 If you are on Arch Linux you could use my GCC 15 snapshot packages to get the latest Modula-2 support. (https://aur.archlinux.org/packages/gcc-snapshot)

+I am also a developer contributing to GCC and able to bring code upstream.
+If you encounter odd issues in the Modula-2 frontend, you can contact me here and I will try to fix it in upstream.

 All the Modula-2 code in here should be proper ISO standard Modula-2 code combined with some PIMx calls if no matching ISO call is available.
 Though I will really try to stick to the ISO standard.
 I used to code quite a lot of